Master the Rules & Odds of Blackjack

 After you–and the players around the table–have made their decisions, the dealer will draw their last card.
 At this point, there are four possible outcomes:

 - Everyone wins: The dealer busts his hand

 - You win: The value of your cards is higher than the dealer’s

 - You draw: The value of your cards is equal to the dealers

 - You lose: The value of your cards is lower than the dealer’s

-This is our favorite part of the round: Getting paid out for a winning hand.
+Our favorite part of the round is getting paid out for a winning hand.
 Obviously, if you lose the round, you won’t get any money.
 But when you win, there are different possible payouts.

 - If you won with a Blackjack served in first two cards you win 1.5x of your wager